bferguson3/swsfc-e/readme.md

 ### reinsert.py
 reinserts json and tlbank.py to sfc1
-note: binary edits not included, output file will not be complete. run binary_edits.ips FIRST.
+note: binary edits not included, output file will not be complete. run binary_edits.ips FIRST on swsfc-e.sfc

 ### reinsert2.py
-[coming soon]
+Functions the same as reinsert.py plus additional considerations for SJIS back-encoded text. requires swsfc2-e.sfc (no binary edits)

 ### file list
 - 8x16romaji.png: actually 6x16, used for translation